A hill with trails may be skiable, but until it has a chair running to the top we usually don’t call it a ski area.

 Finally, the unique nature of it all.

 Putting a concert in a gondola is, in itself, a fun idea.
-Especially when you get a some strings and percussion in there as well.
+When you get a some strings and percussion in there as well, the concert would rival any of the upcoming shows in New York.

 These gondola sessions benefit from the same simple, quick-creation approach as On the Lift With that I mentioned on Monday making it virtually impossible to not come out on top when it comes to ROI.